shader-slang/shader-slang.github.io/community/index.md

 #### Committer

-A committer is a community member who can review and approve pull requests.
+A committer is a community member who has write access to the Slang repository and can approve pull requests.
 This is a status that can be earned by maintaining a track record of submiting and landing code changes to the Slang project.
 All community members can review code submitted by other community members, but for a pull request to be considered approved and ready for merging, at least one **owner** (more info below) of each file you are touching must provide an approving review.
 Ideally a committer should choose reviewers who are familiar with the area of code you are touching.
 If you have doubts, look at the git blame for the file and the OWNERS files.

 Submissions to a repository by a change contributor who is not a Slang committer require two committers to approve the submission.
 If the author of the pull request is already a committer, then only one other committer is needed to review.

 If you think you might be ready to be a committer, ask one of the reviewers of your pull request or another committer familiar with your work to see if they will nominate you.
 They will discuss that in #slang-committers discord — two others in that will need to second the nomination.
-See the [detailed document](/community/become-a-committer) for this process.
+See [how to become a committer here](/community/become-a-committer).

 #### Owner